geostan: Bayesian spatial analysis

 Features include:

-• Disease mapping and spatial regression Statistical models for data recorded across areal units like states, counties, or census tracts.
+• Spatial regression and disease mapping Statistical models for data recorded across areal units (states, counties, or census tracts) or networks, including spatial econometric models.

 • Spatial analysis tools Tools for visualizing and measuring spatial autocorrelation and map patterns, for exploratory analysis and model diagnostics.